abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The existence of this function object (called *exponential object* or *hom-object* in category-theoretic terms) is the final condition for an order/lattice to be a representation of logic.

 Note, by the way, that this definition of function object is valid specifically for intuinistic logic.
 For classical logic, the definition of  is simpler --- there $A → B$ is just $\lnot A ∨ B$, because of the law of excluded middle.

+Note also, that there might be several objects that play the role of $A → B$, for some $A$ and $B$, but they would be isomorphic to each other i.e. like meets and joins, function object is defined *up to a (unique) isomorphism*.

 The *if and only if* operation
 ---